≡ Menu

 Origin of the Fox Terrier Dog Breed

-In general, most folks will agree that the Fox Terrier dog breed has been around since the late 1700’s, that part we know.
-Where we run into a bit of “controversy” is when we begin looking at who were the ancestors of these two different breeds.
+Most folks will agree that the Fox Terrier dog breed has been around since the late 1700s, that part we know.
+We run into a bit of “controversy” when we look at the ancestors of these two different breeds.
+Some think the “Smooth” Fox Terriers are a mix of smooth-coated Black and Tan Bull Terriers with a little bit of Greyhound and Beagle.

 While others…